mattermost/mattermost-sa-code/README.md

 # This repository stores helpful scripts that have been used by the Solution Architects at Mattermost

+The workflow to add new scripts follows the same rules as always:

+1. Clone the repository
+2. Create a branch
+3. Commit your changes
+4. Create a pull request and add minimum 1 reviewer

 |folder|purpose|language|author|
 |---|---|---|---|
 |ad-scripts |Powershell script to translate AD attributes into JSONL for bulkimport |PowerShell |Christian Johannsen |